Org has three predefined Emacs Lisp functions for lookups in tables.

 (PREDICATE VAL S)

-R-LIST.
-The default
+list R-LIST.
+The default PREDICATE is

 equal.
 Note that the parameters VAL and S

 are passed to PREDICATE in the same order as the

 corresponding parameters are in the call to

-nil, the matching element
+nil, the matching element S of

 org-lookup-first above, but searches for the last

 org-lookup-first, but searches for all elements for

-These three functions can be used to implement associative arrays, count matching cells, rank results, group data etc. For practical examples see this tutorial on Worg.
+These three functions can be used to implement associative arrays, count matching cells, rank results, group data, etc. For practical examples see this tutorial on Worg.